-This is one of the most viral “hoax” that you will ever come across, yes I am talking about Teresa Fidalgo.
-You may have seen even several different posts with her name and her “story”.
-Because this was one of the most viral posts of type.
+The story about Teresa is one of the most viral “hoax” that you will ever come across, yes I am talking about Teresa Fidalgo.
+You may have seen even several different posts with her name and her “story.”
+This was one of the most viral posts of all time on facebook.

 Does this sound familiar?
 This quote has been spammed so many times all over the internet.

-Of course, you can search Teresa on Google, even bing will provide you thousands of results for this search term.
+Of course, you can search for Teresa on Google.
+Even bing will provide you thousands of results for this search term.

 My personal experience with Teresa Fidalgo

-I have seen the post at least 100 times and I am not overestimating.
-Mostly on facebook and I have read several different version.
-According to all of the versions, I have read.
+I have seen the post at least 100 times, and I am not overestimating.
+Mostly on facebook and I have read several different versions.
+According to all of the texts I have read.
 Teresa would have to kill my whole family and most of my friends years ago!
 And guess what?
 They are all well and healthy.
 Which thank god is the case.
-I am truly happy, that everyone from my family and my close friends are healthy and doing well.
+I am pleased that everyone from my family and my close friends are healthy and doing well.
 But that has nothing to do with Fidalgo.
 I hope that I will see no more threads on forums about this.
 Too many people are freaking about this hoax.
-Just think for a minute… The earth is not flat and just because you won’t share the same text on 20 photos is not going to kill your mom or haunt you in your dreams!
+Just think for a minute.
+The earth is not flat, and only because you won’t share the same text on 20 photos is not going to kill your mom or haunt you in your dreams!

-Over the years I have seen quite a lot of people asking on facebook groups etc. what to do, that they have received one of the messages that was common with Teresa F. and they were freaking out.
+Over the years, I have seen quite a lot of people asking on Facebook groups, etc. what to do, that they have received one of the messages that were common with Teresa F., and they were freaking out.
 I don’t get it.
-Because when this has happened on FB, I was able to look who is actually that person, who is asking this “stupid” question.
+Because when this has happened on FB, I was able to look who is that person.
+Who is asking such a “stupid” question?
 And most of them were adults in their mid-twenties or even thirties.
-I would actually understand if a 13-year-old would ask this question.
+I would understand if a 13-year-old would ask this question.
 But a grown man or a woman?
-I truly do not understand that.
+I genuinely do not understand that.

 And what is your personal experience with this Teresa Fidalgo hoax?
 Share with us your experience in the comment section below.
-What version was sent to you and on which platform?
+What version was sent to you, and on which platform?
 Did you freak out?
 Or did you google it?
-I would truly like to know your opinion and also how do you think this hoax survived so many years?
+I would genuinely like to know your opinion, and also, how do you think this hoax survived so many years?